wargrey/w3s/sgml/README.md

 for my `svg` engine.
 That is, this library itself is not adequate for dealing with XML sources that used as data models.

-Meanwhile, `sgml/xml` will:
+Meanwhile, `sgml/xml`:

-* provide a sort of APIs to read and deal with the XML document, with or without source location information.
+* provides a sort of APIs to read and deal with the XML document, with or without source location information.

-* provide a Racket language `#lang sgml/xml` for embedding XML documents in compiled files, as well as hightlighting XML files.
+* provides a Racket language `#lang sgml/xml` for embedding XML Documents in compiled files, as well as hightlighting XML files.

-* provide a Racket language `#lang sgml/dtd` for embedding XML Type Definitions in compiled files, as well as hightlighting DTD files.
+* provides a Racket language `#lang sgml/dtd` for embedding XML Document Type Definitions in compiled files, as well as hightlighting DTD files.